2025 Apulian regional election

-The 2025 Apulian regional election is scheduled to take place in Apulia, Italy, on 23–24 November 2025.
+The 2025 Apulian regional election was held in Apulia, Italy, from 23 to 24 November 2025.

 Electoral system

 The Regional Council of Apulia is made up of 51 seats, in which, one is reserved for the President and the second place candidate, per the electorate law.

 The first 23 seats are divided at the district level and the remaining 27 at the level of the single regional constituency.
 The law provides for a single round, with list voting, the possibility of expressing two preferences of different gender within the chosen list, and voting for the candidate for president, on a single ballot.

 It is possible to vote for a slate and a candidate for the chair that are not connected to each other (split vote).